-> In this section, we will feature an activity from the BEE, our e-newsletter that outlines strategies and hands-on activities for parents and children to perform together in order to foster Braille skills as well as early movement and travel.
-Check back soon for new activities.
+In this section, we will feature activities from the BEE, our e-newsletter that outlines strategies and hands-on activities for parents and children to perform together to foster Braille skills, as well as early movement and travel.
+Check back every week for new activities.

-> - Education Goal: Practice Braille.
+- Education Goal: Practice Braille.

 - Let's forget about that silly rule about not playing with your food.
 Instead, make it into a learning moment.
 How, you ask?
 It’s easy!
 Marshmallows make wonderful Braille dots!
 First, lick one end of the marshmallow to get it nice and sticky.
 Then press it onto a piece of construction paper.
 You can spell all sorts of fun marshmallow messages and strengthen your child's Braille skills at the same time.

 Review previous BEE activities for more fun and learning.

 Each Thursday at 11:00 a.m.
 ET we will be offering a lesson for blind children and their families via Zoom.
 The goal is for these lessons to use things families will already have at home.

 Thursday, May 21, 11:00 a.m.
 ET: NFB BELL® Academy In Home Edition

 +13017158592,,95648575316# US (Germantown)

 Enjoy past interactive lessons that we conducted via Zoom.

 - Making Scented Playdough (YouTube)